New Cascadia Traditional: Reception

-Allison Jones and Tuck Woodstock included the bakery in Portland Monthly's 2014 "Essential Gluten-Free Food & Drink Guide".
-In 2020, Nicholas DeRenzo included NCT in Yahoo!
-Life's list of "8 Specialty Bakeries That Ship Bread Nationwide", in which he wrote, "Luckily, a dedication to whole grains, naturally fermented starters, and no preservatives yields loaves that are surprisingly Old World in their texture and taste.
-If your local grocery store has a limited gluten-free selection, you'll want to fill your freezer with New Cascadia's baguettes, buns, egg-free challahs, and crusty loaves."
+Allison Jones and Tuck Woodstock included the bakery in Portland Monthlys 2014 "essential gluten-free food and drink guide" of the city.
+Cami Hughes included the business in the newspaper's 2021 overview of the city's "top-tier" gluten-free bakeries and recommended the maple bar donut.
+Ali Wilkinson included NCT in PDX Parents 2017 list of family-friendly, "allergy-friendly" eateries.
+In 2020, Nicholas DeRenzo of Condé Nast Traveler said: "If your local grocery store has a limited gluten-free selection, you'll want to fill your freezer with New Cascadia's baguettes, buns, egg-free challahs, and crusty loaves."